 12 Food Photography Backgrounds

 One question I often hear is what to use as a background in your food photos.
 The answer is pretty much anything goes.
-You have a ton of choices with many being extremely affordable.
+You have a ton of choices for food photography backgrounds with many being extremely affordable.

 I own a lot of backgrounds, but tend to stick to the same core four or five for my photos.
 I’ve tried quite a few different kinds over the years and wanted to share with you my food photography background recommendations.